Session Setup in Your Agenda Data

 Publishing Speaker Submitted Content to the Platform

 While Simulive videos are automatically matched with their sessions, all other speaker submitted content must be imported like your other data sources.
 When speakers upload content, the system is merely collecting the files at this point.
-Speakers can upload or edit content as long as keep the speaker portal enabled (CMS > Add Ons > Speaker Portal > Enable Portal Access > toggled ON).
+Speakers can upload or edit content as long as keep the speaker portal enabled (CAB > Add Ons > Speaker Portal > Enable Portal Access > toggled ON).

 When you publish a data update, the sources will be automatically imported, too.